John Spooner

+Spooner has received various awards.
+Between 1985 and 1986 Spooner was awarded five Stanley Awards, including the Black and White Artist of the Year Gold Stanley Award.
+In 1994 Spooner was awarded two Walkley Awards for Best Illustration and Best Cartoon.
+He was the joint winner of the 1986 Fremantle Print Award as well as the 2002 Graham Perkin Australian Journalist of the Year Award.

 He left The Age in May 2016 along with others made redundant by Fairfax Media.
 In 2018 he published What the Hell Was He Thinking?
 John Spooner's Guide to the 21st Century, a collection of his 21st-century work annotated with his own commentary.

+In 2019 he joined The Australian as an editorial cartoonist.